srobo/docs/programming/sr/vision/index.md

     at π and -π, as both values represent the same position).

 rot_y
 :   Rotation of the marker about the cartesian y-axis, in radians.
+This is a
+    yaw-like rotation.

     Turning a marker clockwise (as viewed from above) decreases the value of `rot_y`, while turning it anticlockwise increases it.
 A value of 0 means that the marker is perpendicular to the line of sight of the camera.

 rot_z
 :   Rotation of the marker about the cartesian z-axis, in radians.
+This is a
+    roll-like rotation.

     Turning a marker anticlockwise (as viewed from the camera) increases the value of `rot_z`, while turning it clockwise decreases it.
 A value of 0 indicates that the marker is upright.

+There are additional attributes for the [principal axis rotations](https://en.wikipedia.org/wiki/Aircraft_principal_axes) of the marker.

+yaw
+:   A rotation about the about the vertical axis, in radians (an axis top to
+    bottom through the token).
+Turning a marker clockwise (as viewed from above) increases the value of `yaw`, while turning it anticlockwise decreases it.
+A value of 0 means that the marker is perpendicular to the line of sight of the camera.

+    This differs from `rot_y` in the direction that increases the value.

+pitch
+:   A rotation about the transverse axis, in radians (an axis right to left
+    across the token).
+Tilting the marker backward increases the value of `pitch`, while tilting it forwards decreases it.
+A value of 0 indicates that the marker is facing the camera square-on.

+    This differs from `rot_x` in the zero point and direction to increase the value.

 roll
-:   An alias for `rot_x`.

-pitch
-:   An alias for `rot_y`.

-yaw
-:   An alias for `rot_z`.
+:   A rotation about the longitudinal axis, in radians (an axis normal from the
+    apparent front to the back of the token, normal to the marker).
+Rotating the marker anti-clockwise (from the perspective of the camera) increases the value of `roll`, while rotating it clockwise decreases it.
+A value of 0 indicates that the marker is upright.

+    This differs from `rot_x` in the zero point and direction to increase the value.

 rotation_matrix
 :   The rotation matrix represented by this orientation.
 A list of 3 lists, each with 3 items.